JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 9. [Process Fatigue](#process-fatigue) — _errors caused by the complexity of the overall procedure_
 10. [Physical Theft, Casual](#physical-theft-casual) — _an opportunistic physical theft_

-The most notable of these adversaries may be "Systemic Network Attack", an adversary that is very problematic in hot-wallet scenarios, but largely nullified by removing private keys into cold storage.
-In many ways, it's the prime adversary overcome by this scenario.
+The most notable of these adversaries may be "Systemic Network Attack," a threat that is very problematic in hot-wallet scenarios, but largely nullified by removing private keys to cold storage.
+In many ways, it's the primary adversary overcome by this scenario.

 See [Appendix III: A Brief Overview of Digital-Asset Adversaries](#appendix-iii-a-brief-overview-of-digital-asset-adversaries) for a brief overview of the adversaries covered in this document, and [Adversaries — Case Studies for Securing Digital Assets Against Loss]() _(available late Spring 2019)_ for a more extensive list and discussion.